 Glassdoor

-Glassdoor allows you to apply to jobs either through Glassdoor or directly on the employer's website.
-However, the most interesting thing about Glassdoor is not its job search functionality; It's the way that Glassdoor allows you to take a candid peek into the operations of an organization according to its workers.
+You can apply for jobs on Glassdoor or directly on the employer's website.
+The most interesting thing about Glassdoor is not its job search functionality; it's the way Glassdoor lets you take a candid peek into an organization's operations through its workers.

 - Glassdoor offers free access to both its job searching functionality and its organization data, though you will be prompted to periodically contribute to this data.